asta24326/Net_practice/README.md

-[cite_start]*This project has been created as part of the 42 curriculum by alvutina.* [cite: 158]
+*This project has been created as part of the 42 curriculum by alvutina.*

 # 🌐 NetPractice

 ## 📄 Description
-[cite_start]NetPractice is a general practical exercise designed to introduce the basics of computer networking[cite: 14]. [cite_start]The goal of this project is to configure small-scale networks by understanding TCP/IP addressing, subnet masks, and default gateways[cite: 67]. [cite_start]By solving 10 levels of network puzzles, I learned how to connect devices through routers and manage network communication within a gateway[cite: 15, 68].
+NetPractice is a general practical exercise designed to introduce the basics of computer networking.
+The goal of this project is to configure small-scale networks by understanding TCP/IP addressing, subnet masks, and default gateways.
+By solving 10 levels of network puzzles, I learned how to configure IP addresses, connect devices through a router, and understand the role of a gateway within a network.

 ### ✅ Result: 100/100